microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     ![This shows what happens with the device does not have a hardware or software TPM.](media/ex2_image003.png "Failed TPM command")

-### Task 4: Install a software TPM and Resource Manager and reattempt Device Enrollment
+### Task 4: Install a software TPM and Resource Manager and reattempt device enrollment

  1. If you have a hardware TPM in your device the previous command would have succeeded and you can skip to step 6, again you can determine if you have a TPM device by running the following and observing if you get any results back.